tw-sumitsj/hello-go/README.md

 ## Build instructions

 1. Edit `main.go` and set the value of `sdkKey` to your LaunchDarkly SDK key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `featureFlagKey` to the flag key.
+By default, it will read flags from file (local/offline mode).
+To read flag values from server, pass `--env` as command line arguement. e.g. `--env prod`

 ```go
 const sdkKey = "1234567890abcdef"